ark7-technology/model/README.md

 }
 ```

-It depends on the adaptor to deal with the conflicts.
+It depends on the adapter to resolve these conflicts.

 ### Default

-The `default` value can be set on `field metadata`:
+The `default` value can be set at the `field metadata` level:

 ```Typescript
 class Name {